xavier506/eosreports/README.md

 ## About EOS Costa Rica

-EOS Blockchain is aiming to become a decentralized operating system which can support industrial-scale decentralized applications.
+EOS Blockchain is aiming to become a decentralized operating system which can support large-scale decentralized applications.

 EOS Costa Rica supports the global and local open source efforts and development communities by maintaining and contribute to open source initiatives, meetups and workshops.